-Social Networking is a valuable component of Self-Mentoring.
+Social Networking is a valuable component of Self-Mentoring and often overlooked in many higher education settings.
 You should include social networking in your Self-Mentoring plan.
 There are a variety of ways to network and socialize with your colleagues or work partners; however, you are going to be focusing on combining networking and socializing so that you have set a goal for your involvement.